-This work will directly benefit MDOT and other local agencies, as it ties directly to other transportation activities performed for MDOT, such as:
+This work will directly benefit MDOT and other local agencies, as it ties directly to other transportation activities performed for MDOT, such as: (the numbers 1-4 below should be roman numerals to be consistent)

 - 1. The HPMS Update, the Needs Study Assistance, and MDOT's Statewide 2300 Zone System Update work items and other projects that utilize modeling analysis. - 2.
 Fulfilling IIJA/BIL requirements. - 3.
 Socio-economic data updates and analysis. - 4.
 Traffic counts are used in Travel Demand Model validation processes.